 How Do I Participate?

-- Sign coaching group norms agreement (distributed after group assignments are made.)
+- Sign coaching group norms agreement

 - Available times and competencies will be published in the application.
 Students will need to indicate and confirm availability for a particular session in the competency area you wish to address.